Bullying in New Zealand Schools

 Is bullying an issue in NZ Schools?

-Studies show children and young people who are bullied are more likely to be depressed, lonely or anxious; to have low self-esteem and to struggle academically; dislike school and miss classes; distrust peers and have problems making friends; and experience declined mental and emotional health.
+Bullying takes many forms - physical, verbal and social - and it can happen in person, online and even via text message.
+Children and young people who are bullied are more likely to feel depressed, lonely or anxious; to have low self-esteem and to struggle academically; dislike school and miss classes; distrust peers and have problems making friends; and experience declined mental and emotional health.

-The Youth 2000 surveys(external link), carried out in 2001, 2007, 2012 and 2019 by the Adolescent Health Research Group at Auckland University, have found little change in rates of bullying in New Zealand schools over the past decade, with the exception of cyberbullying which is on the rise.
+Representative national data from the Youth 2000 surveys(external link), carried out in 2001, 2007, 2012 and 2019 by the Adolescent Health Research Group at Auckland University also found little change in rates of bullying in New Zealand schools over the decade to 2019, with the exception of cyberbullying which rose.

 Further Information